thecodersguilduk/wda-curriculum/lessons/debugging.md

 1. What is Debugging?
 1. Demo: Creating and Verifying Backups
 1. Creating a logical plan
-    - What changed?
-    - Reproduce
-    - Isolate
-    - Resolve
 1. Tools
 1. Dedicated Environments
 1. Server Config